supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex06_Perform_Attacks.md

 ### Task 2: Privilege Elevation Attack with User Add

+In this task, you will simulate a privilege elevation attack by creating a new admin user on the system.
+This exercise demonstrates how an attacker could escalate their privileges on a machine by adding a new user to the Administrators group.

 1. Copy and run this command to simulate the creation of an Admin account.
 Remember to press Enter after the last row:

     ```CommandPrompt